Welcome to TechRadar's best superhero movies guide. Below, we've handpicked the 31 greatest comic book films of all-time.

 Based on Alan Moore and Dave Gibbons’ legendary graphic novel, Watchmen is as faithful an adaptation as we’re ever likely to see.
 It retained the R-rated content that the source material was famous for, and felt so visceral that it really seemed like the comics had been brought to life – even if some of Snyder's choices felt a tad lacking.

-24. Wonder Woman
+26. Wonder Woman (2017)

 Comparable to Captain America: The First Avenger due to its period setting, Wonder Woman does a better job of portraying the gravity and consequences of war.
 It feels grittier and more hard-hitting than Marvel’s film, but Patty Jenkins’ flick isn’t all gloomy.
-There’s a lot of humor here, and Gadot’s chemistry with Chris Pine’s Steve Trevor is a particular highlight.
+There’s a lot of humor here and Gadot’s chemistry with Chris Pine’s Steve Trevor is a particular highlight.
 If you can look past its lackluster, CGI-heavy finale, Wonder Woman makes for entertaining viewing.

-23. The Suicide Squad
+25. The Suicide Squad (2021)

-22. Guardians of the Galaxy Vol. 1
+24. Guardians of the Galaxy Vol. 1 (2014)

 Not to be outdone by its DCEU counterpart, Gunn’s first MCU movie is the blueprint that The Suicide Squad owes its success to.
 Led by Chris Pratt’s charismatic Star-Lord, this ragtag group of loners become galactic saviors as they look to halt Ronan the Accuser (Lee Pace) from committing planetary genocide.

-21: X-Men: First Class
+23: X-Men: First Class (2011)

-With a suspense-ridden plot, powerful acting performances and a stylish retelling of the X-Men origins story, First Class was a welcome return to form for the X-Men film series.
+With a suspense-ridden plot, powerful acting performances, and a stylish retelling of the X-Men origins story, First Class was a welcome return to form for the X-Men film series.
 It laid the foundations for an even better movie to come, too, before things went downhill soon after.

-20. The Incredibles
+22. The Incredibles (2004)

 Animated superhero films are sometimes as good, if not better, than their live-action brethren.
 And few are as wonderful as Pixar’s The Incredibles.

 The CGI flick captures the weight of expectation of being a superpowered being.
-For Mr. Incredible, Elastigirl and Frozone, it’s struggling to let go of their crime fighting days.
+For Mr. Incredible, Elastigirl, and Frozone, it’s struggling to let go of their crime fighting days.
 Meanwhile, the children (Violet and ‘Dash’) have to hide their abilities from the world.
 Thematically, it’s a surprisingly dense film – the movie’s villain, Syndrome, is also afflicted by insecurities.

 Deadpool may never have been made if its test footage hadn’t leaked online in 2014, but we’re glad it did.
 The Ryan Reynolds-starring film changed the game when it came to R-rated superhero movies, with Joker and Logan owing their development to this pioneering flick.

-18: X2: X-Men United
+20: X2: X-Men United (2003)

 X-Men 2 has been surpassed by other X-Men movies since.
 For its time, however, it was the benchmark for similar movies moving forward (until Spider-Man 2, at least) and a rare example of a comic book film that bettered its older sibling.

-17. Iron Man
+19. Iron Man (2008)

-Iron Man kickstarted the MCU in 2008 and Marvel Studios hasn’t looked back since.
+Iron Man kickstarted the MCU in 2008 and Marvel hasn’t looked back since.
 Robert Downey Jr’s electric and charismatic portrayal of Tony Stark has received plenty of plaudits, but the film as a whole is a surprising spectacle.
-It possesses a strong supporting cast, quality CGI that still holds up and feels grounded for a movie centered on a billionaire arms dealer-turned-superhero.
+It possesses a strong supporting cast, quality CGI that still holds up, and feels grounded for a movie centered on a billionaire arms dealer-turned-superhero.

-16. Superman: The Movie
+18. Superman: The Movie (1978)

 The oldest movie on our list, but Christopher Reeve’s first appearance as the Man of Steel remains our favorite Superman movie to date.

-15. X-Men: Days of Future Part
+17. X-Men: Days of Future Part (2014)

 For a flick that contains 19 superheroes spread across different time periods, that’s no small feat.
-Add in a satisfying story that’s revisionist in bringing dead characters back to life (we’re still not over Xavier’s death in The Last Stand), Days of Future Past is a terrific fan service-style superhero film.
+Add in a satisfying story that’s revisionist in bringing dead characters back to life (we’re still not over Xavier’s death in The Last Stand), X-Men: Days of Future Past is a terrific fan service-style superhero film.

-14. Captain America: Civil War
+16. Captain America: Civil War (2016)